HaiboLi99/HaiboLi99.github.io/_pages/research.md

 where $\eta$ is a $Y$-valued random variable in the stochastic case.
 Such a problem arises frequently in image processing, computed tomography, geophysics, data assimilation, etc. Most inverse problems are ill-posed, posing big challenges for analysis and computation.

-This project mainly focuses on the computation of ill-posed linear inverse problems after discretization.
-We aim to develop efficient iterative regularization methods for different types of regularizer.
+This project mainly focuses on the regularization and its iterative computation for ill-posed inverse problems.
+We aim to develop efficient iterative regularization methods for different types of regularizers.

 Here are several related papers: